ig3/anki-limitnew/README.md

 If both enableDeckLimits and enableTotalLimits are true, then this parameter determines whether the number of new cards for a given deck is the maximum of the two limits or the minimum of them.

+This parameter only works for the older implementations.
+For the current implementation (Anki 2.1.28 and later) the number of new cards is always the minimum.

 ### totalWorkloadLimit - default 200